-Please do not place these items in the garbage or flush down toilets or pour in drains.
-Over the counter (OTC) and prescription medications contain hazardous substances that can threaten human health and the environment when not disposed of properly.
-Help protect our water supply by disposing of unwanted or expired medications.
+Please do not place over-the-counter (OTC) and prescription medications in the garbage, flush down toilets, or pour in drains.
+These items contain hazardous substances that can threaten human health and the environment when not disposed of properly.
+Help protect our water supply by properly disposing of unwanted or expired medications.

-Home-generated sharps waste include hypodermic needles, pen needles, intravenous needles, lancets, and other devices that are used to penetrate the skin for the delivery of medications and which are derived from a household, including a multifamily residence or household.
+Home-generated sharps waste include hypodermic needles, pen needles, intravenous needles, lancets, and other devices used to penetrate the skin for the delivery of medications from a household, including a multifamily residence or household.

-To safely dispose of your used home-generated sharps, place them in a biohazard sharps container and contact your personal physician, clinic administrator, or local pharmacy, and ask if they have a sharps take-back program in place for their customers.
+To safely dispose of your used home-generated sharps, place them in a biohazard sharps container and contact your personal physician, clinic administrator, or local pharmacy.
+Ask if they have a sharps take-back program in place for their customers.

-If sharps are purchased on-line, please remember to request a pre-addressed, prepaid mail-back box for used sharps.
-Mail-back containers are also available and are easy and convenient to use.
-A list of sharps mail-back services authorized for use in California is available from the California Department of Public Health.
+If sharps are purchased online, please remember to request a pre-addressed, prepaid mail-back box for used sharps.
+Mail-back containers are easy and convenient.
+See External Links below for a list of sharps mail-back services authorized for use in California from the California Department of Public Health.

-The San Joaquin County's Household Hazardous Waste (HHW) Consolidation Facility accepts home-generated sharps, medications (no controlled substances), and other household hazardous waste, free of charge, from San Joaquin County residents.
+The San Joaquin County's HHW Consolidation Facility accepts home-generated sharps, medications (no controlled substances), and other household hazardous waste, free of charge, from San Joaquin County residents.

 San Joaquin County